adlnet/xAPI-Spec/xAPI.md

 ###### NOTE:
-In some future version, this specification might specify additional machine-readable information about the verb be made available, but the choice to do so is postponed to monitor emerging practices and pain points.
+In some future version, this specification might specify additional machine-readable information about the verb be made available, but the choice to do so is postponed to monitor emerging practices.

-##### 4.1.3.1 Verb Object:
+4.1.3.1 Verb Object:

 ###### Description